hmchou56/centra8/centra6/registration.md

 ## Registration

-Registrations for the CENTRA 6 Meeting will open soon.
+Registration for the CENTRA 6 Meeting will open soon.

 You will be confirmed to the event once your registration has been duly processed.
 VISA letters and invitation letters will be available through the registration process.